How to Use Hidden Filter with Components

 Check the detailed guide on How to Create a Custom Taxonomy.

-Build Listing Template
+Build a Listing Template

 Next, we want to build a Listing item that will be added later in the Component.